muniasamyk/Pandas_Data_Cleaning-/README.md

 ### Loading Data:

--->Read a CSV file into a Pandas DataFrame (you can use a sample dataset like students.csv).
+1) Read a CSV file into a Pandas DataFrame.

 ### Data Cleaning:

---> Identify and handle missing values (e.g., using fillna() or dropna()).
+2) Identify and handle missing values (e.g., using fillna() or dropna()).

---> Convert data types if necessary.
+3) Convert data types if necessary.

---> Quantity missing values should ne filed with mean quantity
+4) Quantity missing values should ne filed with mean quantity

---> Missing region should be filled with “central”
+5) Missing region should be filled with “central”

---> Duplicates should be removed
+6) Duplicates should be removed

---> Missing Sub-category should be filled with “Not mentioned”
+7) Missing Sub-category should be filled with “Not mentioned”

---> Filler the data only sales >1000
+8) Filler the data only sales >1000

---> Sort the data based on sales
+9) Sort the data based on sales

 ### Submission Requirements:

--->Python Notebook:
+11) Python Notebook:

---> Submit a Jupyter notebook (.ipynb) with all code cells and outputs.
+-> Submit a Jupyter notebook (.ipynb) with all code cells and outputs.

---> Include markdown cells explaining each step.
+-> Include markdown cells explaining each step.

----> Explanations:
+### Explanations:

-### Output CSV file
+12) Output CSV file

 https://github.com/muniasamyk/Pandas_Data_Cleaning-/blob/main/Pandas_test%20(1).ipynb